GirinChutia/NCVPRIPG2023_SummerChallengeOnWriterVerification_TeamInkSq/readme.md

 ## Solution code for *Summer Challenge on Writer Verification (NCVPRIPG'23)*

+---
 #### Create Enviroment

 Create a conda or python virtual environment (python version : 3.9) and install the packages mentioned in **_requirements.txt_** file

+---

 #### Training

-Activate the create enviroment and run the below commands to start training the model.
+Activate the created enviroment and run the below commands to start training the model.
 Refer *_modelling/model.py_* file to know more about the model used.
 > python train.py --epochs 10 --experiment_folder_path exp0 --learning_rate 0.02 --save_after 10 --batch_size 8 --train_dataset_folder training_folder_path --val_dataset_folder validation_folder_path